What is Citrus aurantium?

 - It is also used to make marmalades as well as liqueurs

-- The flower of this plant helps in treating many gastrointestinal infections such as ulcers, diarrhea, constipation and gas
+- The flower of this plant helps in treating many gastrointestinal infections such as ulcers, diarrhoea, constipation and gas

 - For people with diabetes, it lowers the blood sugar by stimulating blood circulation and also regulates the levels of fat in the blood

 Multiple clinical studies have been performed on animals as well as humans to study the effects of bitter orange.
 They are summarized as under:

 - Alkaloids, such as synephrine reduce food intake and increase the expenditure of energy as a result of activation of alpha and beta adrenergic receptors in the body.
 They have shown to reduce fat cells and food intake in dogs, hamsters and rats (source).
 By stimulating the beta-adrenergic receptors, lipolysis (breakdown of fat) is also promoted in fat cells.